-Australia’s heart’s shaped island boasts some fantastic day walks that makes it the perfect gateway from Melbourne or any Australian cities on the mainland.
+Australia’s heart’s shaped island boasts some fantastic day walks that make it the perfect gateway from Melbourne or any Australian city on the mainland.

 7 of the best self-guided Walks in Tasmania

 If you like walking, you love Tasmania.
-It offers 60 great short walks to cover each region.
-From the southern Tasman Peninsula to the most famous national parks in the north-west to the beautiful coastal walks on the Eastern part of the island.
+It offers 60 great short walks to cover each region, from the southern Tasman Peninsula to the most famous national parks in the northwest to the beautiful coastal walks on the island’s Eastern part.

 Here are my picks for easy day walks in Tasmania that everyone can enjoy, either on self-guided trips or Tasmania walking tours.